Biden to back filibuster changes to push voting rights bill

 “Will we choose democracy over autocracy, light over shadow, justice over injustice?
 I know where I stand.
 I will not yield.
 I will not flinch,” he’ll say, according to prepared remarks.
 “I will defend your right to vote and our democracy against all enemies foreign and domestic.
 And so the question is where will the institution of United States Senate stand?”

-A White House official, previewing the speech on the condition of anonymity, said Biden would voice support for changing the Senate filibuster rules to ensure the right to vote is defended — a strategy Democrats have been looking to the president to embrace.
+A White House official, previewing the speech on the condition of anonymity, said Biden would voice support for changing the Senate filibuster rules only to ensure the right to vote is defended — a strategy Democrats have been looking to the president to embrace.
+Filibuster rules require 60 votes to advance most legislation — a threshold Senate Democrats can’t meet on their own with their thin, 50-50 Senate majority.
+Republicans unanimously oppose the voting rights measures.

-Some voting rights advocates planned to boycott the speech and instead spend the day working.
+Some voting rights advocates planned to boycott the speech.
 Democratic gubernatorial candidate Stacey Abrams, known for her untiring voting rights work, also was skipping the event.
-Aides said Abrams had a conflict but didn’t explain further.
+Aides said Abrams had a conflict but didn’t explain further, though she tweeted support for the president.

 “We’re beyond speeches.
 At this point, what we need, what we are demanding, is federal legislation,” said LaTosha Brown, co-founder of Black Votes Matter.
 And it can’t happen soon enough, she said.